PsiPhiTheta/The-Digital-Deluge/tools/README.md

-Note: the developpement or open sourcing of analytical tools is still in process.
-This was limitted by the tight timeframe of this paper.
+Note: This is a list of the tools (both written scripts & 3rd party) used in the GDPR analysis project.
+Development was limitted by the tight timeframe of the project.

 # 1. Facebook